-Land South of Badshot Lea a - Cons ortium Sustainability Objective Score Commentary 1.
+Land South of Badshot Lea - Consortium Sustainability Objective Score Commentary 1.
 Homes ++ This is a large development site which would make a significant contribution to meeting housing need.
-2. Landscape /open space This is not an area of high quality or high sensitivity landscape.
+2. Landscape /open space This is an area of low landscape value and medium landscape sensitivity.
 There is no loss of public open space.
 However, development would form a significant extension to Badshot Lea and intrusion into open countryside.
 3. Employment/centres 0 No predicted impact.
-4. Transport/Air Quality Significant new housing would increase traffic on local roads and the A31.
+4. Transport/Air Quality New housing would increase traffic on local roads and the A31.
 The site is not within the AQMA.
 The site is not sustainably located being over 2 km from the nearest neighbourhood centre.
 Loss of green open space may have a negative impact on air quality, but reinforcement of landscape screening would be required and a portion of the site could be retained as natural greenspace, which would help to retain air quality.
 5. Amenities - The site has poor access to local shops and services and public transport.
+Residential development will increase support for, and pressure on, local amenities.
+Development could involve the creation of an on-site SANG which would improve access to public natural greenspace.
 6. Biodiversity 0 The grassland is not designated for biodiversity value, does not adjoin an SSSI, SNCI or ancient woodland and is not within a BOA.
 Any negative impact could also be reduced by new tree planting.
-The site is within 5 km of Thames Basin Heaths SPA, so contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
-The capacity of SANG is limited and would not be able to accommodate all housing allocations.
+The site is within or adjoins ancient woodland.
+The site is within 5 km of Thames Basin Heaths SPA, so on site SANG or a contribution towards a SANG would be required to prevent any harm to the SPA through increased disturbance.
 7. Character Development of this extensive area would significantly adversely affect the character of the Badshot Lea character area.
 8. Water Resources - Any greenfield residential development is likely to increase water use and reduce natural drainage.
 9. Flooding 0 The site is not within the floodplain.
 10. Energy efficiency - Residential development will increase traffic, contributing to carbon consumption.
 New homes are required to meet energy efficiency standards and could incorporate renewable energy technology.
 11. Climate change - New homes will contribute to carbon consumption in the buildings and transport.
 The development would be likely to reduce the green open space, reducing natural drainage.
-12. Heritage ?
-Development could affect the setting of three listed buildings.
-The site is not within a Conservation Area or part of the setting of a Conservation Area or Building of Local Merit. e for housing development is expected to have a and a significant negative impact on landscape, transport and character.
+12. Heritage 0 Development could affect the setting of three listed buildings.
+The site is not within a Conservation

+Area or part of the setting of a Conservation Area or Building of Local Merit.

+Summary: A policy allocating this site for housing development is expected to have a significant positive impact on homes and a significant negative impact on landscape, transport and character.
 Minor negative impacts would be anticipated on amenities, water resources, energy efficiency and climate change.
 All other impacts are uncertain or not significant.